Silbena/ProtCon/README.md

 # SeCon
 SeCon is a nucleic acid sequence files batch converter.
-Able to convert both single files and folders of diverse sequence files.
+Able to convert both single files and folders of diverse sequence formats.

 ## Supported formats
 - FASTA